-When travelling to appointments feels overwhelming or impractical, mobile occupational therapy allows your child to receive support in familiar environments such as home, preschool, or school.
+When travelling to appointments feels impractical, mobile occupational therapy provides personalised support in the environments where daily life happens.

 5.0